Course and Maps

 - 10k run along the Brazos River and in Cameron Park.

-Sprint: Sprint will start (6:30a) on the opposite side of the river.
+Sprint: Sprint will begin on the MLK Blvd.. side of the river.
 Swimmers will self-seed by estimated swim time corrals and begin in a time trial format for a 400-meter point to point swim.
 Sprint will have 30 minutes to complete the swim.

-Olympic: The olympic distance will start (~6:50am) 1500m on the opposite side of river, where athletes will enter the water for a point to point 1500M swim.
+Olympic: The olympic distance also will begin on the MLK Blvd. side of the river, where athletes will enter the water for a point to point 1500M swim.
 Swimmers will self-seed by estimated swim time corrals and begin in a time trial format.
 Olympic will have 1 hour to complete the swim.

 - The sidewalk to both swim starts is smooth.
-Any shoes or flip flops worn to swim start will be returned to swim-in at transition.
+We cannot gaurantee taht any shoes or flip flops worn to swim start will be returned to swim-in.
 Any items not picked up at the race will be donated.

 - City of Waco lifeguards will be posted on shore and on boats.
 All swimmers will cross beneath the Suspension Bridge before exiting.